About this listing

 Check-out: 11 am Central Time

-Important: Please do not park in front of the house next door to you.
+Important: Please do not park in front of the green duplex next door to you.
 You can park in front of your place or anywhere else on the street.

 During Jazz Fest you need a permit to park.
 Ask me about this.

 Please be reasonably quiet; this is a charming, friendly family neighborhood that likes to have fun but we're not Bourbon Street. :-)

 No pets, unless it's a service animal such as a seeing-eye dog.

 Fresh towels and linens are provided at beginning of stay.
 The apt. is stocked with shampoo, conditioner, blow-dryer, toothpaste, soap, coffee & tea.

 Temperature - There is central AC for the entire house; this apt. has a remote thermostat that sits on the bedside table.
 We keep it at 73 degrees F. To make it colder, click down button.
 To make it warmer, click up button.
 1 click = 1 degree F.

 Sofa pull-out bed: Bedpad & extra linens for sofa bed are in armoire in bedroom.